 The program related investment loans are originated by GCF which utilizes an evaluation process for each loan under consideration.
 The process is facilitated by an outside consultant, which completes the due diligence on each loan.
 Once that process is complete, GCF utilizes a loan review committee, made up of GCF staff, GCF Board members and community volunteers with experience in the lending process, to review the loan package.
 All loans are originated based on the same underwriting criteria and are considered one asset class.
-The loan loss assumptions used to determine the allowance for loan losses are based on the loss history from similar loan funds utilized by other third parties.
+The loan loss assumptions used to determine the allowance for credit losses are based on the loss history from similar loan funds utilized by other third parties.
 During 2021, GCF adopted a revised policy incorporating a more risk-based approach to calculate the loan loss reserve.

-The loans currently bear interest at 1%-3.25% and are due at various times through December 2032.
+The loans currently bear interest at 1%-3.25% and are due at various times through October 2032.
 The source of funds for these investments is from GCF's endowment and certain donor-advised funds.
-All loans are current, accruing and performing as of December 31, 2022 and thus no loans have been placed on nonaccrual status.
+All loans are current, accruing and performing as of December 31, 2023 and thus no loans have been placed on nonaccrual status.
 All loans were collectively evaluated for impairment.
-There were no individually impaired loans nor were any loans charged off during 2022 and 2021.
+There were no individually impaired loans nor were any loans charged off during 2023 and 2022.

-Activity in the allowance for loan losses is as follows for 2022 and 2021:
+Activity in the allowance for credit losses is as follows for 2023 and 2022:

-2022 2021 Balance at beginning of the year \$ 757,600 61,000 Provision (recovery) of loan losses ( 132,700) 696,600 Balance at end of the year \$ 624,900 757,600 and impairment.
-Management has determined no impairment exists for these investments at December 31, 2022 and 2021.
+2023 2022 Balance at beginning of the year \$ 624,900 757,600 Recovery of credit losses (202,400) (132,700) Balance at end of the year \$ 422,500 624,900